Updated August 22, 2023.

-Parking can usually be found on JFK Drive within reasonable walking distance from the museum.
 On busy days (sunny weekends and days of very popular special exhibits), parking is trickier.
-You'll have to park farther away on JFK or MLK Drives, or try the parking spots around Stow Lake nearby.
+You'll have to park farther away on MLK Drive, or try the parking spots around Stow Lake nearby.
 Outside the park is much tougher.

 The sister museum for fine arts in San Francisco, the Palace of the Legion of Honor, also has an incredible collection.

 Look there for Renoir, Monet, Cézanne, van Gogh & Rodin, Andy Warhol, and lots more.

 With a ticket to the de Young Museum, you can also explore the Legion of Honor for free on the same day, and vice versa (if you have the stamina for two art museums in one day!)